 About Rep. Kelly Chambers

-Rep. Kelly Chambers is serving her second term representing the 25th Legislative District, which includes Puyallup, South Hill, Midland, Fife and part of Parkland.
+Rep. Kelly Chambers is serving her third term representing the 25th Legislative District.
 She is a lifelong resident of Pierce County and a graduate of Pacific Lutheran University, where she received a B.A. in Political Science and a B.A.E. in Secondary Education.

 She also serves as the assistant ranking member of the House Appropriations Committee, which considers the operating budget and fiscal issues such as pension policy and compensation.

-In addition to these committees, she is also a member of the House Commerce and Gaming Committee, which considers issues relating to the regulation of commerce in alcohol, tobacco, and cannabis, as well as issues relating to the regulation and oversight of gaming, including tribal compacts..
+In addition to these committees, she is also a member of the House Innovation, Community and Economic Development, and Veterans Committee, which considers issues relating to community development; community investment programs; underrepresented communities; and veterans’ and military affairs.

-Another of Kelly's top priorities is crafting and supporting policies that create jobs and ease the burden on small business owners in the 25th.
+Another of Kelly’s priorities is crafting and supporting policies that create jobs and ease burdens on small business owners in the 25th District and around the state.
 She and her husband, Jeff, operate a business that employs hundreds and provides vital in-home support for seniors and members of the disabled community.

-Finally, Kelly is committed to fighting for lower property taxes, and to looking for ways to relieve congestion and ease the financial burden on commuters.
+Finally, Kelly is committed to fighting for lower property taxes and looking for ways to relieve congestion and ease the financial burden on commuters.

 In her community, Kelly has served as president of the Health Care Providers Council of Pierce County.
 She currently serves on the board of Puget Sound Honor Flights, a nonprofit organization that transports Western Washington veterans to Washington D.C. to visit and reflect at memorials dedicated to honor their service and sacrifices.

-She and Jeff have three grown children, Ashton, Savanna and Nick.
+Kelly and Jeff have three grown children, Ashton, Savanna, and Nick.
+She also recently welcomed her first grandchild.